auth0/docs/articles/extensions/authorization-extension.md

 First make sure you have a Client created that can support the Authorization extension.
 Supported client types for the Authorization extension are: **Native**, **Single Page Web Applications** and **Regular Web Applications**.
 Clients with no type assigned or non-interactive clients are not supported.

 To install the Authorization extension, click on the "Auth0 Authorization" box on the main [Extensions](${manage_url}/#/extensions) page of the Management Portal.
 You will be prompted to install the app.
+You will also need to choose where to store the data which is documented under [Storage Types](#storage-types).

 ![Install Authorization Extension](/media/articles/extensions/authorization/app-install-v2.png)